investpedia/Pilot/README.md

 # Pilot
-information about me, and about my work
+information about me, and about my work.

 ## License